 While unloading oats in his barn at Mindemoya on Friday morning Mr. James Love met a sudden and painful death.
 He was standing on a beam at the top of the barn operating part of the unloader when the rope gave away and the heavy load drew the machine back suddenly, catching him in the side as it went and throwing him out through the side of the barn falling on his face in the barn yard.
 When picked up, he was unconscious and never revived, passing away at noon.
 The force with which he was thrown may be imagined from the fact that when his body struck the wall of the barn the boards were smashed and his body landed at least ten feet away from the barn.
 He was badly bruised and possibly injured internally.Dr.
 R. W. [Robert William] Davis signed the physician's return of death.
 He cited the cause of death as shock due to a fall.
 Did they take James to Mindemoya to the doctor's office (no hospital in 1914) or did the doctor come to the farm?

 James was only 62 years old when he died.
 James had lived on Manitoulin Island since September 1870.
-During the winter of 1871-1872, he returned to Southern Ontario.
+During the winter of 1871-1872, he returned to Southern Ontario for a short time.

 So what do I know about James Love, my great-grandfather.

 It was not until 10 May 1884 that James received the deed to his property.
-The dead read:
+The deed read:

 James Love and Thomas Love, both of the Township of Carnarvon in the District of Algoma in the province of Ontario in our Dominion of Canada, Farmers, Heirs at law of the late Robert Love deceased and assignees of Agnes Vincer, mother of the said late Robert Love deceased, and the assignee of Thomas Shortreed, who is the original purchaser, contracted and agreed to and with our Superintendent of General of Indian Affairs duly authorized by us in his behalf for the absolute purchase at and for the price and sum of eighty dollars . . .
 Lots 12, 13, 14, 15, 4th Concession and Lots 14, 15, 3rd Concession and Lot 15, 2nd Concession to have and hold assured unto the said James Love and Thomas Love their respective heirs.
 10 day May 1884.

-Had his father not had this accident and died, would his son John have been expected or required to sign up for military service or would he have been exempt as a farmer.
-Would Margaret have left home and got married instead of caring for her mother until her death?
+Had his father not had this accident and died, would his son John have been expected or required to sign up for military service or would he have been exempt as a farmer?
+Would James' daughter Margaret have left home and got married instead of caring for her mother until her death?
 We will never know.

 It was a sad and difficult time for James' family but he also left a void in the community with his passing.